xcube-dev/xcube-stac/README.md

 Note that `--record-mode new_episodes` overwrites all cassettes.
 If the user only wants to write cassettes which are not saved already, `--record-mode once` can be used.
 [pytest-recording](https://pypi.org/project/pytest-recording/) supports all records modes given by [VCR.py](https://vcrpy.readthedocs.io/en/latest/usage.html#record-modes).
-After recording the cassettes, testing can be then performed as usual.
+After recording the cassettes, testing can be performed as usual.